Roermond witch trial: The trials of 1613

 These infamous trials are only known about because of a pamphlet.
 The actual process papers have been lost.
 64 witches were arrested.
 The charges were: miscarriages, diseases in animals and fish, diseases in crops, and many people losing their livelihood.
 The witches had allegedly bewitched all these people.
 The charges no longer came from the peasants, but from the church and government who had investigated the complaints themselves and made the charges.

 There was now a true inquisition.
 The accusations were not only of bewitchings but also of heresy and forming a pact with the devil, and having danced and had intercourse with him.
 The witches were forced by means of torture to reveal the names of other witches that had partaken in the sabbath.
 Giving up the names of other witches was the main cause of the large number of trials.

 Tryntjen van Zittaert was the first to be arrested, together with her daughter, who purportedly learned witchcraft from her.

-While playing with children on the street she was said to have showed her crafts to other children.
+While playing with children on the street, she was said to have shown her crafts to other children.

 The 12-year-old girl apparently magically made things appear out of her mouth, like coins.
 A magistrate noticed and mother and daughter were taken into custody.
 The girl said she had learned everything from her mother.
 Both of them were from Sittard, where things like prestidigitation were allowed, but in the more Protestant Roermond this was not tolerated.

 Tryntjen was tortured and admitted to killing 41 children with magic, and also three men and seven women, and many crops and animals.
 She also accused the surgeon Jan van Ool of being a wizard.
 This Jan van Ool was from Gulik which was also less strictly religious than Roermond.
 After four days in custody the mother was burnt to death, and the daughter was locked into a convent for the rest of her life.